IMPACT | VEGA COFFEE

 Entrepreneurs have vision.
 But all too often it exists in intangible form – unstated, undocumented, or both.
 It’s our job to help them articulate it and get it on paper so it can be worked against.
 And hopefully one day, fully realized.

-Our brand strategy work kicked into gear when we honed in on the team’s unwavering vision.
-Beyond coffee, they dream of a world where people can buy any agricultural product direct from the source — anytime, anywhere.
+Beyond coffee, Vega dreams of a world where people can buy any agricultural product direct from the source — anytime, anywhere.
 Because when this occurs, power is returned to the hands of both growers and customers.

 First, Vega has the quality and service to appeal to a broad audience – not just those who care about ethical consumption.
 With hundreds of options available, it’s crucial for Vega to tell the impact story without fully leaning on it to cultivate lifelong customers.
 The product, service, pricing, and brand needed to be as engaging and appealing as any competitor in the segment.